AI-Enhanced VS Code

 GitHub Copilot

 Copilot is the safest default if your team already lives in GitHub.
-It fits naturally into editor help, code explanation, and repository-centered workflows.
+It fits naturally into editor help, code explanation, repository-centered workflows, and custom-agent setups that still flow back through GitHub review.

 Continue